 Tax ramifications of trading as a business

-Compared to individuals, trading businesses can usually write off greater losses, claim broader business-related expenses related and worry less about wash sale rules.
+Compared to individuals, trading businesses can usually write off greater losses, claim broader business-related expenses related and worry less about wash sale rules (more on this below).

-If you meet the following broad criteria, talk with a tax professional about if you should consider establishing your trading as a business:
+If you meet the following broad criteria, talk with a tax professional about whether you should consider establishing your trading as a business:

 You seek to profit from daily market movements of securities, not just dividends or capital appreciation